8 Best Pho Restaurants in Ho Chi Minh City

 • Price range: 40,000 – 55,000 VND

-Pho Dau has the syle of Pho Bac (Nothern Noodle) that many Saigonese people like to taste.
-So, plenty of noodle shops in the South still keep the standard North recipes.
-One of the most famous eateries in Saigon but with the right North standard is Pho Dau restaurant near Nguyen Van Troi Bridge.
-In the past, people called this shop Pho Nguyen Cao Ky because Mr Nguyen Cao Ky (a famous people in Saigon) often came here to enjoy.
+Pho Dau has the style of Pho Bac (Northern Noodle) that many Saigonese people enjoy.
+Many noodle shops in the South still adhere to traditional Northern recipes.
+One of the most famous eateries in Saigon, but with a distinctly Northern standard, is Pho Dau restaurant, located near Nguyen Van Troi Bridge.
+In the past, people called this shop Pho Nguyen Cao Ky because Mr Nguyen Cao Ky (a famous person in Saigon) often came here to enjoy.

-During many years of operation, this noodle shop has never disappointed Bac Pho lovers.
-The bowl has a delicate aftertaste of the broth with the thinly sliced onions.
-Pho Dau is not served with bean sprout, but not herbs and black soy sauce.
+Over many years of operation, this noodle shop has consistently delivered satisfaction to Bac Pho lovers.
+The bowl has a delicate aftertaste of the broth, complemented by the thin slices of onions.
+Pho Dau is not served with bean sprouts, herbs, and black soy sauce; instead, it comes with bottles of vinegar and chili sauce, along with lemon and chili, allowing diners to adjust the flavor to their taste freely.

 • Address: Department 288, Alley 288 Nam Ky Khoi Nghia Street, District 3, HCMC